-Option Explanation Multiple Documents with the Same Selector by Other Headers Select the HTTP request headers whose values OracleAS Web Cache will use to cache and identify multiple-version documents.
-You can select one or more of the following: Accept: Specifies which media types are acceptable for the response Accept-Charset: Specifies which character sets are acceptable for the response Accept-Encoding: Restricts the content-encodings that are acceptable in the response Accept-Language: Specifies the set of languages that are preferred as a response User-Agent: Contains information about the Web browser that initiated the request An example of a request made with a Netscape 4.6 browser with HTTP request headers follows: User-Agent: Mozilla/4.61 [en] (WinNT; U) Accept: image/gif, image/x-xbitmap, image/jpeg, image/pjpeg, image/png,/s Accept-Encoding: gzip Accept-Language: en Accept-Charset: iso-8859-1,,utf-8 Note: OracleAS Web Cache does not interpret the values of these HTTP request headers.
+Option Explanation Multiple Objects with the Same Selector by Other Select the HTTP request header s whose values OracleAS Web Cache will use to cache and identify multiple-version objects.
+You can select one or more of the following: Headers Accept: Specifies which media types are acceptable for the response Accept-Charset: Specifies which character sets are acceptable for the response Accept-Encoding: Restricts the content-encodings that are acceptable in the response Accept-Language: Specifies the set of languages that are preferred as a response User-Agent: Contains information about the Web browser that initiated the request An example of a request made with a Netscape 4.6 browser with HTTP request headers follows: User-Agent: Mozilla/4.61 [en] (WinNT; U) Accept: image/gif, image/x-xbitmap, image/jpeg, image/pjpeg, image/png,/s Accept-Encoding: gzip Accept-Language: en Accept-Charset: iso-8859-1,,utf-8 Note: OracleAS Web Cache does not interpret the values of these HTTP request headers.
 If the values for two pages are different, OracleAS Web Cache caches both pages separately.
 This issue is especially problematic with the User-Agent request header, whereby the browser type, version, and operating system can result in multiple cache entries.
-You can override this behavior for the User-Agent request header by configuring OracleAS Web Cache to cache and serve the same page for the same browser type, as described in "Recognizing Similar Browser Types for Multiple-Version Documents Containing HTTP Request Headers" on page 9-21.
+You can override this behavior for the User-Agent request header by configuring OracleAS Web Cache to cache and serve the same page for the same browser type, as described in "Recognizing Similar Browser Types for Multiple-Version Objects Containing HTTP Request Headers" on page 12-16.
+See Also: "Multiple Versions of the Same Object" on page 2-10 for an overview Session Caching Policies To cache or serve objects based on session or personalized attribute information contained within a cookie, embedded URL parameter, or POST body parameter, select the sessions and corresponding policy.
+If you do not see a session that can be applied to these objects, in the navigator frame, select Rules for Caching, Personalization, and Compression &gt; Session Definitions to create a new session.
+See Also: "Controlling How Personalized Attribute Requests Are Served by the Cache" on page 2-15 or "Controlling How Session Requests Are Served by the Cache" on page 2-19 for an overview "Configuring Session or Personalized Attribute Caching Policies" on page 12-18 for additional configuration details Session-Encoded URL Select No to not substitute session values used in session-encoded URLs or personalized attribute values enclosed within WEBCACHETAG and the WEBCACHEEND HTML tags.
+Select Yes to substitute session or personalized attribute values.
+OracleAS Web Cache will replace the value information based on the value of the cookie, embedded URL parameter, or POST body parameter.
+OracleAS Web Cache then serves these pages for Web browser requests that contain the cookie or the parameter.
+See Also: "Substituting Session Information in Session-Encoded URLs" on page 2-17 or "Personalized Attributes" on page 2-13 for an overview "Configuring Rules for Popular Pages with Session Establishment" on page 12-29 for additional configuration details

-Table 9-5 (Cont.)
+Table 12-5 (Cont.)
 Options for Rules with a Cache Policy of Cache